tjx666/vscode-mcp/docs/adjust-tools.md

 Brief description of returned data structure

 **Important Notes:**
+- Files are automatically opened to ensure accurate LSP information (for LSP tools)
+- No need to position cursor at target location - just provide position parameters (for LSP tools)
-Key limitations or special behaviors`;
+- Key limitations or special behaviors
+- Line and character numbers are zero-based (for position-based tools)`;
 ```

 #### 优化示例